 No matter how your baby was born or fed, or whether or not you or she were given antibiotics, there is still one very important health promoting step you can take to build a healthy microbiome for your baby, and that is to give her an infant probiotic starting at birth until two years of age.

-If your little one is already a little older, the general advice is to start or continue these benefits with a probiotic that is more suitable for children age 2 and up with the 30 Billion Unit Probiotic Powder, however check with your healthcare provider if you have any concerns.
+If your little one is already a little older, the general advice is to start or continue these benefits with a probiotic that is more suitable for children age 2 and up, however check with your healthcare provider if you have any concerns.